The Rise and Fall of the Alliance for Progress

 |We'll be taking an in-depth

-look at a two crises today, the Cuban Missile Crisis of 1962 and the
+look at a two crises today, the Dominican coup of 1963 and the

 strain in US-Panamanian relations that occurred in the winter of